 The Racketeer Influenced and Corrupt Organizations Act (RICO) is a federal law that's designed to increase the penalties of belonging to a cartel or other organized crime group, targeting “managers” and leaders of these groups specifically.
 Though conspiracy covers many instances of group-crime (planning and cooperation), RICO law is broad enough to cover members of cartels who merely give orders.

 We've all seen popular crime dramas depicting the ubiquitous and glamorous "drug cartel."
 Yet, what you see on television isn't necessarily true to life.
 Being arrested for a major drug offense is anything but glamorous.
-If you or someone close to you has been charged with a drug-related crime, it's in your best interests to contact an experienced criminal defense attorney near you.
+If you or someone close to you has been charged with a drug-related crime, especially if it involves drug cartels and organized crime, it's in your best interests to contact an experienced criminal defense attorney near you.